November 19, 2016

 THE DARK CORNER (1946)

 Stevens is being tailed by William Bendix.
 After a brutal confrontation, Bendix falsely confesses he is working for Kurt Krueger, Stevens’ former partner and corrupt lawyer who set him up for prison.
 Stevens, with Ball’s help, attempts to uncover what appears to be Krueger setting up Stevens for another fall.
-But Bendix is in cahoots with Clifton Webb, a wealthy art-gallery owner.
+But Bendix is in cahoots with Clifton Webb, a wealthy art gallery owner.
 Webb knows his pretty wife prefers the younger Krueger and his possessive nature will not let him share any of his valuable works of art.
 Whether inanimate or not.

 Note: The film ends on a lighter note.
-While Stevens is being cleared of any wrongdoing at the gallery, two Brooklyn cops stand around contemplating a Donatello statue.
+While Stevens is being cleared of any wrongdoing at the gallery, two Brooklyn cops contemplate a Donatello statue.
 Not a word from either for quite a while until the first officer wonders, “Imagine anyone in their right mind ever buying a piece of junk like that?”
 His partner, lacking any sophistication replies in a Brooklyn gravel voice, “Shoeuh they do.
 That is ahht.”

 No comments: